NinjaDWrex/Cpp_IO_Library/README.md

 # Cpp_IO_Library
-A Library that handles outputting to screen and to a file, with different options, such as displaying a progress bar, or handling formatting to a file.
+A Library that handles outputting to screen and to a file, and handles displaying a progress bar